-Expanding Your Horizons, or EYH, will be held from 8 a.m. to 3 p.m.
-Oct.
-28 on campus.
-Registration closed Sept.
-29, but information is still available at www.mtsu.edu/eyh/register.php.
+Expanding Your Horizons, or EYH, was to be held Oct.
+28 on campus but was canceled and will be rescheduled.
+More information will be available at www.mtsu.edu/eyh/register.php.

 EYH helps girls and young women investigate science and mathematics careers, talk with women in math and science, attend a science and math workshop with their peers, participate in hands-on activities and meet girls interested in math and science.

 EYH at MTSU is open each year to girls in middle school, including fifth to eighth grades, and high school grades nine to 12.
 Up to 250 middle school girls and up to 100 high school girls are expected to attend the event.

 As a first-generation college graduate from a family that sometimes lived below the poverty level, Holley-Bockelmann has a deep interest in broadening the participation of women, minorities and first-generation college students in science.